 Every year, millions of men worldwide find that their fertility isn’t what they expected.
 Fertility issues affect one in 20 men, with male factors accounting for approximately 40% of all cases.
-This has made it important to get an in-depth understanding of male fertility.
-The positive news is that men can take concrete steps to improve their reproductive health naturally or through medications.
-From dietary changes to lifestyle modifications, there are proven methods to improve sperm quality and overall male fertility.
+This has made it important to gain an in-depth understanding of male fertility.

 Here is how to improve sperm quality.